Xevans/smartSplitapp/readme.txt

-Have to set up virtural environment ti run.
+Have to set up a virtual environment to run on a local host.
 IDE used: visual studio code

 setting up venv:
 1. in powershell run 'python -m venv .venv'

-1.5 if you dont have the powershell extention for VSC install it from the extentions tab then do step 1
+1.5 if you do not have the PowerShell extension for VSC install it from the extensions tab then do step 1

 2. run '.venv\Scripts\Activate.ps1' in the same directory at the manage.py file